-Remove cream cheese from fridge and bring to room temperature.
-Cut sweet potatoes into 1/4-inch wedges, then toss with 1 tbsp oil (dbl for 4 ppl) on a parchment-lined baking sheet.
-Season with salt and pepper.
-Roast in the middle of the oven, turning halfway through cooking, until golden-brown, 20-22 min.
+Remove cream cheese from fridge and set aside to come up to room temperature Cut sweet potatoes into 1/4-inch wedges.
+Add sweet potatoes and 1 tbsp oil (dbl for 4 ppl) to a parchment-lined baking sheet.
+Season with salt and pepper, then toss to coat.
+Roast in the middle of the oven, turning halfway through, until golden-brown, 20-22 min.

-While sweet potatoes roast, thinly slice the chives.
+While sweet potatoes roast, thinly slice chives.
 Zest, then juice half the lemon (whole lemon for 4 ppl).
-Cut the tomato into 1/4-inch slices.
-Combine the chives, cream cheese and Parmesan in a medium bowl.
+Cut tomato into 1/4-inch rounds.
+Combine chives, cream cheese and Parmesan in a medium bowl.
 Set aside.
-Combine the mayo, lemon zest and lemon juice in a small bowl.
-Season with pepper and set aside.
+Combine mayo, lemon zest and lemon juice in a small bowl.
+Season with pepper.
+Set aside.

 Pull the stems off portobello mushrooms.
-Brush the inside and outside of mushroom caps with 1 tsp oil per cap.
-Season with Montreal Spice Mix.
-Arrange caps top-side up on one side of another parchment-lined baking sheet.
-Bake, in the top of the oven, until juicy and fork-tender, 10-12 min.
+Brush the inside and outside of each mushroom cap with 1 tsp oil.
+Season with Montreal Steak Spice.
+Arrange caps on one side of another parchment-lined baking sheet, top-side up.
+Bake in the top of the oven, until juicy and fork-tender, 10-12 min.

 When mushrooms are fork-tender, flip the caps over and fill with the cheese mixture.
-Halve buns, then arrange, cut-side up, on the same baking sheet.
-Toast in the top of the oven, until buns are golden-brown and cheese mixture melts, 3-4 min.
-(NOTE : for 4 ppl toast bun halves on the bottom rack of the oven )
+Halve buns, then arrange on the same baking sheet, cut-side up.
+Toast in the top of the oven, until buns are golden-brown and cheese mixture is melted, 3-4 min.
+(NOTE : For 4 ppl, toast buns in the bottom of the oven. )